ShantelB/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Its a platform that allow programs and scripts to access and update content, structure and syle.

 2. What is an event?
+A action that happens as a reslt of the user

 3. What is an event listener?
+a function that waits for an event to happen

 4. Why would we convert a NodeList into an Array?
+Because NodeList are browser API, without it you can't access the DOM elements.

 5. What is a component?
+A set of logic, behaviors, and interface elements

 ### Git Set up